Ettwiller/RIMS-seq/README.md

 ## Test the RIMS-seq pipeline
-E. coli K12 MG1655 raw fastq.gz data have been added to the ```data``` folder.
-These data correspond to a RIMS-seq experiment using a 3h incubation.
+Raw fastq.gz data have been added to the ```data``` folder.
+These data correspond to a RIMS-seq experiment on E. coli K12 MG1655 using a 3h incubation.
 You can use these paired-end files to test the analysis pipeline.
 The methylated motif found by the pipeline should be C**C**WGG.
 ```
 ecoli_rims_3h_5M.1.fastq.gz
 ecoli_rims_3h_5M.2.fastq.gz